John Bartram

-John Bartram (March 23, 1699 – September 22, 1777) was an American botanist, horticulturist, and explorer, based in Philadelphia, Pennsylvania, for most of his career.
-Swedish botanist and taxonomist Carl Linnaeus said he was the "greatest natural botanist in the world."
+John Bartram (June 3, 1699 – September 22, 1777) was an American botanist, horticulturist, and explorer, based in Philadelphia, Pennsylvania, for most of his career.
+Swedish botanist and taxonomist Carl Linnaeus spoke of him as the "greatest natural botanist in the world."
 Bartram corresponded with and shared North American plants and seeds with a variety of scientists in England and Europe.

 He started what is known as Bartram's Garden in 1728 at his farm in Kingsessing (now part of Philadelphia).
 It was considered the first botanic garden in the United States.
 His sons and descendants operated it until 1850.
 Still operating in a partnership between the city of Philadelphia and a non-profit foundation, it was designated a National Historic Landmark in 1960.

 Early life

+Bartram was born into a prominent Quaker political and farming family in Marple near Darby, Pennsylvania, on June 3, 1699.
+His parents were William Bartram and his first wife Elizabeth (née Hunt).
+His mother Elizabeth died in 1701.
+John Bartram and his brother James were left to be raised with their maternal grandfather James Hunt of Kingsessing.
+William Bartram, his father, was killed and his stepmother and half-siblings were captured during the Tuscarora War in 1711.
+Elizabeth (née Smith), John's stepmother, brought his half-siblings to Pennsylvania after the family was ransomed by relatives from Philadelphia.
+John remained in Pennsylvania, while one of his brothers, also named William, later went to North Carolina to take care of the estate of their father.

-Bartram was born into a Quaker farm family in colonial Darby, Pennsylvania near Philadelphia, on March 23, 1699.
-He considered himself a plain farmer, with no formal education beyond the local school.
+Bartram later wrote "all my younger years being subject to grip, grievous coughs, heartburn, acrimonious looseness, dizziness, and rheumatism."
+He was afflicted with a "slavish fear of lightning" that carried with him to adulthood.
+Bartram considered himself to be a plain farmer, with no formal education beyond the local school.
 He had a lifelong interest in medicine and medicinal plants, and read widely.
 He started his botanical career by devoting a small area of his farm to growing plants he found interesting.
 Later, he made contact with European botanists and gardeners interested in North American plants, and developed his hobby into a thriving business.